1948 Ashes series: Fourth Test, 22–27 July

-Australia made two changes for the Test.
-Harvey replaced the injured Barnes, while Saggers replaced Tallon behind the stumps.
+Australia made two changes for the Test; Neil Harvey replaced the injured Barnes, while Ron Saggers made his Test debut replacing Tallon behind the stumps.
 Tallon's little left finger had swelled up after the Third Test and he exacerbated the injury during a tour match against Middlesex.
 England made three changes.
 Emmett was dropped after making 10 and a duck on debut and Hutton was recalled to take his opening position.
 Laker, the off spinner, replaced his left arm finger spinning colleague Young.
 Dollery, who had made only 38 in three innings, was replaced by all-rounder Cranston.

 England won the toss and elected to bat on an ideal batting pitch.
 Hutton and Washbrook put on an opening partnership of 168, the best by England in the series.
 Washbrook refrained from the hook shot, which had caused him to lose his wicket on earlier occasions in the series.
 The partnership was ended when Hutton was bowled by Lindwall.
 Washbrook reached his century with the score on 189.
 Joined by Edrich, the pair batted until late in the first day, when Washbrook was dismissed by Johnston for 143 in the last over of the day.
 His innings had included 22 boundaries and ended a second wicket partnership that yielded exactly 100 runs.
 Bedser was sent in as the nightwatchman and survived the last four balls as England closed without further addition to score at 268/2, with Edrich on 41.